mokshmahajan2004/Hireonix-AI-Based-Smart-Interviewer/backend/interview_report.md

 ---

 ### Question 6
 **Q:** 6.
-How do you stay up-to-date with the latest trends and best practices in frontend development?
+Can you share with us your experience working in a team and leading projects?
 **A:**